gillespilon/machine_learning/machine_learning.md

 The model is learning from past examples (inputs and outputs) and applied what it has learned to future inputs in order to predict future outputs.

 - How do I choose which attributes of my data to include in the model?
-- How do i choose which model to use?
+- How do I choose which model to use?
 - How do I optimize this model for best performance?
 - How do I ensure that I am building a model that will generalize to unseen data?
 - Can I estimate how well my model is likely to perform on unseen data?